pvico/RX-Dual-Power/README.md

 The magnet shown above will be detected when it is about 2.5cm (1") either *directly above* or *directly below* the AH180 (not on the side).
 Position the RX Dual Battery Switch PCB appropriately in the model to be able to power off/on without opening any canopy or cover.

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off.
 Press any button to power on.

+When the model is powered off, the current consumed should be minimal (less than 100µA).

 ## S.Port reporting